 Population beyond the pandemic: Demographic trends, health, wellbeing and inequalities

 The Population Association of New Zealand invites you to the biennial New Zealand Population Conference (#NZPopCon), being held on 8th and 9th of September 2021 at Auckland University’s Owen Glenn Building.
-The conference this year is co-sponsored by Auckland University’s School of Population Health.
+Welcoming a wide range of interdisciplinary social science researchers, the conference this year is co-sponsored by Auckland University’s School of Population Health.
 Registration details coming soon…

 Keynote session day 1: Population health ‘beyond the Pandemic’

 Professor Papaarangi Reid (Head of Maori Health) and Associate Professor Collin Tukuitonga (Associate Dean Pacific) from Auckland University’s Faculty of Medical and Health Sciences are our conference’s opening keynotes.
 They have been leading voices in the Maori and Pasifika public health response to the Covid-19 crisis.
 This session will be chaired by Dr Karlo Mila, award-winning poet and Pasifika mental health expert.